Summer science-writing internship for undergraduates

-Argonne National Laboratory's Communications, Education & Public Affairs Division offers one full-time science-writing internship each summer for an undergraduate student or student who graduates in May or June.
-Former Argonne interns subsequently landed jobs with The New York Times, Science, Science News, R&D, Chemical & Engineering News, The Journal of the National Cancer Institute, the International Medical News Group and the Elgin Courier-News, and as science writers at Cal Tech, Purdue, the American Chemical Society, Ames Laboratory, Fermilab, Argonne, and the University of Chicago Hospitals.
+Argonne National Laboratory's Communications, Education & Public Affairs Division is offering one full-time science-writing internship for summer 2015 for an undergraduate student or student who graduates in May or June 2015.
+Former Argonne interns subsequently landed jobs with The New York Times, Science, Science News, R&D, Chemical & Engineering News, The Journal of the National Cancer Institute, the International Medical News Group and the Elgin Courier-News, Cal Tech, Purdue, the American Chemical Society, Ames Laboratory, Fermilab, Argonne, and the University of Chicago Hospitals.

 Participants must be full-time students at an accredited college or university and must have a strong interest in science-related journalism.
 Participants will work at least ten 40-hour weeks on science news and feature stories and magazine articles for Argonne Now and the Argonne website, as well as related news releases.
 The internship requires a strong background in journalism and an interest in science.

 The working environment is collegial, creative and collaborative.
 Argonne's Communications, Education & Public Affairs Division has eight full-time professional journalist/writers who work with our interns daily.